Rosetta Stone Review: The Truth People Hide About This App

 One of the main complaints I hear from language learning app users is, "But I don't have anyone to speak with!"

 Rosetta Stone fails to expose learners to more opportunities for practice.
-Instead of fostering a community of learners or facilitating connections with native speakers, they favor this isolated learning approach.
+Instead of fostering a community of language learners or facilitating connections with native speakers, they favor this isolated learning approach.

 What's worse is that they push for short-term gratification.
 They give you a sense that you're learning something and are on to something just because you're able to match words with pictures or repeat some audio snippets.